Your Estimated Annual Cost is a prediction of how much your energy usage will cost over the next 12 months.

-If you are on a tariff that is due to end in the next 12 months we are required to assume that you will move onto our So Out of Contract tariff (standard variable tariff) when your current tariff ends.
-So, if your current tariff ends in 3 months, our calculation imagines you spend 3 months on your existing tariff and 9 months on our So Out of Contract tariff.
+If you are on a tariff that is due to end in the next 12 months we are required to assume that you will move onto our So Flex tariff (standard variable tariff) when your current tariff ends.
+So, if your current tariff ends in 3 months, our calculation imagines you spend 3 months on your existing tariff and 9 months on our So Flex tariff.

 To calculate your Estimated Annual Cost: